Keilub/calebmallen/content/posts/34 Chloe.md

 *written by Mac Barnett, pictures by Adam Rex.*

 Published 2012.
-Incredibly unique visuals that were intersting and lovely to look at.
+Incredibly unique visuals that were interesting and lovely to look at.
 The story is very meta and breaks the fourth wall.
 This would be hilarious to a child because it was hilarious to me.
 What I enjoy about this book is its respect for the child and adult readers, it tells a story for anyone.
 Truly a creative tale. <h style="color:#5ABB71;">★</h>

 ## Cloudy with a Chance of Meatballs